 Share Your Homesteading Knowledge

-I hope you’ve find these three DIY tips useful, and will make your hard life at least somewhat easier.
+I hope you’ve find these three DIY Skills and tips useful, and will make your hard life at least somewhat easier.

 The greatest resource that you have with a rural lifestyle is your friends and family.